 Hook, Line & Sinker (HLS)

-7-910-13Learn the “How-To’s” of fishing!
-Here you will explore casting, hook tying, live and artificial bait, and cleaning the catch.
-Campers will catch and release bluegill, bass, and catfish at the pond on camp property.
+7-910-12Learn the “How-To’s” of fishing!
+Here you will explore casting, hook tying, live and artificial bait, as well as cleaning the catch.
+Campers will catch and release Blue Gill, Bass, and Crawfish at the camp pond.
 An emphasis in fishing safety is included during the week’s instruction.
-Bring your own pole, reel, and tackle box with basic tackle.
+Camp provides cane poles and bait, or campers may bring their own pole, reel, and tackle box with tackle.

 Mountain Bike Camp (MBC)

 10-12Not for the faint at heart!
 This intense camp is for those who like to bomb down hills and flow through the trails in the woods.
 We will get our bikes dialed in, ride on roads, lawns, and trails in our 98 acre wooded property.
 Later on in the week, weather permitting, we will travel off campus to try out other biking trails.
 Be prepared to come with a helmet and a bike that has both front and rear brakes as well as a gear system.
 Your bike may be stored at Camp Indy for the week.